ajohns619/MBTA-map/README.md

-#google_maps_pin

-Generic Google Maps Display to be used on projects
+# MBTA-Map

+##trains.html
+Shows all trains currently on the redline in realtime by calling on the MBTA's API service.

+##stops.html
+Shows all stops.

-Displays a pin on a google map at the user's location.# MBTA-map
+Both display a pin on a google map at the user's location.